tomuxmon/bevy_roguelike/README.md

 //...
 ```

-When plugin is loaded you also need to give your actors all the required components.
+When the plugin is loaded you also need to give your actors all the required components.
 Just use the `Combat` bundle.

 ```rust